ni/nilrt/README.md

     docker images build-nilrt:latest  # should print the image you just built
     ```

+4. #### Set up build environment
-4. Enter the NILRT build environment.
+   Enter the NILRT build environment.
 Sourcing the init script the first time will automatically setup your pyrex container shim.
     ```bash
     . ./ni-oe-init-build-env [--org]